BID EUCHRE CARD GAME RULES

 Once all of the cards are dealt, players look at their hand and determine how many tricks they think they can take as a team.

-Proceeding clockwise from the dealer, players claim how many tricks their team is going to take this round.
-The lowest bid possible is three.
+The bidding and scoring process is the most complex part of the game.
+Proceeding clockwise from the dealer, players claim the number of tricks their team is going to take this round.
+The minimum bid possible is three.
 If a player does not believe they can take at least three tricks with their partner’s help, they may pass.
 Players must overbid each other in order to determine trump and go first.
 For example, if player one bids three, everyone else at the table must bid four or more if they want to determine trump.
 If a player overbids and says four, the next player must bid five or more to declare trump.
 Partners are allowed to overbid each other.

 There are two ways to bid six.
 A player may try to go for six tricks and ask a partner for help.
 After bidding six and determining trump, they choose a card that they want to get rid of, and offer it to their partner.
 The asking player asks for their partner’s best trump card.
 For example, if a player bids six and asks, they may say “give me your best heart”.
 This means that hearts are trump for the hand.
 If the partner does not have a heart, they cannot say anything.
 They just pick the best card they can and give it to their partner.